Geometric Manin's Conjecture for Fano 3-Folds: Introduction

-\textbf{Outline:} Section $2$ of this paper develops convenient notation and recalls relevant results.
-Section $3$ will compare different formulations of Geometric Manin's Conjecture.
+Section $2$ of this paper develops convenient notation and recalls relevant results.
+Section $3$ compares different formulations of Geometric Manin's Conjecture and proves related results.
 Section $4$ discusses the strategies we use to prove irreducibility of spaces of free curves.
 Section $5$ proves general statements about monodromy related to Mori structures, in particular Theorem \ref{main result 2}.
-Section $6$ formalizes the study of low-degree curves on Fano threefolds and proves Theorem \ref{main result 3}.
+Section $6$ formalizes the study of low-degree curves on Fano threefolds and proves Theorems \ref{main thm: conics} and \ref{main result 3}.
 Section $7$ outlines our proof of Theorem \ref{Main Result}.
-Then, in the remaining sections, we apply our strategy to the $88$ deformation classes of Fano threefolds of Picard rank at least $2$.
+Then, in the remaining sections, we apply our strategy to the $105$ deformation classes of Fano threefolds.